What do banks do?

 arrow

-Bank branches will be set financial targets by head office, which they'll try to meet by making money on the products that are sold – all while still providing excellent customer service.
+Bank branches are set financial targets by head office, which they'll try to meet by making money on the products that are sold – all while providing excellent customer service.

 arrow

-Power of attorney is when someone is given third party control over an account.
+POA is when someone is given third-party control over an account.

 Credit